gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 ```

 The use of an extension method for a null check may look controversial at first,
-but since the method clearly starts with `IsNull…` prefix,
+but since the method starts with `IsNull…` prefix,
 it immediately communicates its purpose and function.
 Other benefits include automatic type inference and semantic locality.